 Praise from the Author of Double Indemnity

 But the script they produced together was a knockout.
-Author James M. Cain would compliment the Wilder/Chandler screenplay as bringing such such depth, suspense, and nuance to his story on screen that it was:
+Author James M. Cain complimented the Wilder/Chandler screenplay for bringing such depth, suspense, and nuance to his story on screen that it was:

 “the only picture I ever saw made from my books that had things in it I wish I had thought of..Wilder’s ending was much better than my ending…There are situations in the movie that can make your hands get wet, you get so nervous…”

-So Wilder had his perfect script.
+Billy Wilder had a perfect script.
 Now it was time to find the perfect cast.
-And since this was a movie about murder by generally unlikeable characters, getting the cast just right was of the utmost importance.

 Courting "The Queen"

 Wilder already knew that no one but the great Barbara Stanwyck could play Phyllis Dietrichson.
-But Stanwyck, known as “The Queen” around Hollywood for her complete professionalism and kindness to all on her film sets—from the most highly respected directors to the lowest ranking grips—wasn’t sure she could accept the part.
+But Stanwyck, known as “The Queen” around Hollywood for her complete professionalism and kindness to all on her film sets—from the most highly respected directors to the lowest ranking grips—wasn’t sure she wanted the part.
 Barbara worried she’d lose her fan base by playing such an “out and out killer” with no “redeeming qualities.”
-Barbara would recount in later years that,

 “I was a little frightened of it [the film] and, when I went back to his [Wilder’s] office, I said, ‘I love the script and I love you, but I’m a little afraid after all these years of playing heroines to go into an out and out cold blooded killer.
 And Mr. Wilder—and rightly so—looked at me and he said, ‘Well, are you a mouse or an actress?’ and I said, ‘Well, I hope I’m an actress.’
 He said, “Then do the part.’
 And I did and I’m very grateful to him.”